-Creating a routine to follow at night has helped reduce my anxiety.
+Creating a nighttime routine has helped reduce my anxiety.
 One thing I enjoy doing is my skincare routine before getting ready for bed.

-Skincare has always been a form of self-care for me, that feeling of pampering yourself and taking care of your skin is amazing.
+Skincare has always been a form of self-care for me.
+The feeling of pampering yourself and taking care of your skin is fulfilling.

-I’ve also started to limit the amount of time I’m on my phone scrolling through social media.
-One of the biggest challenges I’ve had was laying in bed on Instagram for hours.
-Next thing you know, it’s 3:00 in the morning and I start panicking because I know I won’t get much sleep.
+It’s also important to limit the amount of time you’re scrolling through your phone.
+A challenge I’ve faced is laying in the bed on social media for hours.
+Next thing you know, it’s 3:00 in the morning and I start panicking because I know I won’t get enough sleep.

-Related Post: 10 Meaningful Holiday Gifts for People With Anxiety
+Related Post: 10 Meaningful Gifts for People With Anxiety

 Write in a Journal

-I’ve been journaling for years and it has made a difference with my anxiety.
-When you spend time writing down your thoughts, it takes a weight off of your shoulders.
+Journaling has made a huge difference with my anxiety.
+When you spend time writing down your thoughts in a safe space, it can take a weight off of your shoulders.

-I’m able to express myself the best when I’m writing, therefore, spending time acknowledging how I feel and writing it down helps me to find clarity and peace of mind.
+I’m able to express myself the best when I’m writing, therefore, acknowledging how I feel and writing it down helps me to find clarity and peace of mind.

-CBD helps to regulate cortisol, which is a stress hormone that has an impact on sleep cycles.
-You’ll have to experiment with CBD to find what works best for you and your body.
+CBD helps to regulate cortisol which is a stress hormone that has an impact on sleep cycles.
+You’ll have to experiment with different products to find what works best for you.

-There are a variety of products to choose from such as:
+There are a variety of CBD products to choose from such as:

 - CBD drinks